-During the year December 31, 2019, the Pre-IPO Group recorded Level 3 derivative liabilities that were measured at fair value at issuance in the aggregate amount of \$783,735, related to the redemption features of certain convertible notes payable.
+During the year ended December 31, 2019, the Company recorded Level 3 derivative liabilities that were measured at fair value at issuance in the aggregate amount of \$783,735, related to the redemption features of certain convertible notes payable.
 See Note 19 - Convertible Debt Obligations for additional details.
 Management estimated the fair value of the redemption features recorded as derivative liabilities to be \$0 as of December 31, 2019 and recorded a change in fair value of derivative liabilities of \$783,735 during the year ended December 31, 2019.
-The fair value of the derivative was valued using management's estimate of the probability of Entrepreneur Resorts' listing on the Australian Stock Exchange, which was 80% at issuance and was 0% as of December 31, 2019.
+The fair value of the derivative was valued using management's estimate of the probability of Entrepreneur Resorts listing on the Australian Stock Exchange, which was 80% at issuance and was 0% as of December 31, 2019.
+During the year ended December 31, 2020 the company granted a put option in respect of shares issued which, if exercised, will require the company to buy back the shares for \$250,000.